flynnoct/chatgpt-telegram-bot/README.md

 ![](/docs/dialog.png)

+## URGENT

+We located a bug in v1.2.0 which may lead to an error when start the bot.
+Please make sure you update to the v1.2.1 version.

 ## News

-- A bug in v1.2.0 is fixed.
-Please make sure you update to the newest v1.2.1 version.
 - **DALL·E, the OpenAI Image Generation Model**, is now supported!
 Send a short prompt to the Bot and get your own painting!
 - **Whisper, the OpenAI Intelligent Speech Recognizer**, is now supported!
 Now chat with the Bot with audio messages!
 - **Telegram Inline Mode (Beta)** is now supported!
 You can ask @BotFather to enable **both** inline mode & \*inline feedback to 100%\*\* for your Bot and use it in any private chat with a contact and group chat (even without inviting the bot as a member).